Overview of Pure-Solvent and Steam-Solvent Analysis and Design for Thermal In-Situ Operations

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

-Mazda Irani is the director of Ashaw Energy Ltd. He is currently engaged in the designing and optimization of Steam Assisted Gravity Drainage (SAGD) and proper near wellbore modeling for the SAGD wells.
+Mazda Irani is acting as a CTO of Ashaw Energy.
+He is currently engaged in the designing and optimization of Steam Assisted Gravity Drainage (SAGD) and proper near wellbore modeling for the SAGD wells.
 One of his main tasks is to help and develop a software that can help operators run their SAGD wells at optimum subcool, manage the hot spots, and modify their FCD design in heterogeneous reservoirs.
 He published a trilogy paper named “On Subcool Control in Steam-Assisted-Gravity-Drainage Producers"

 Dr. Irani was previously employed in technical and supervisory roles with Cenovus Energy, Suncor Energy, RPS Energy, and C-FER Technologies.
 He has published and presented more than 40 technical papers on different aspects of SAGD operation.
 Dr. Irani holds a PhD in petroleum engineering (U of C 2017) and geomechanics (U of A 2012) and three Masters degrees in petroleum engineering, geotechnical engineering, and structural engineering.